mr-Arturio/Incredible_Playgroup_Finder/README.md

 - implement addToCalendar button into the playcard footer (only for medium and bigger screens)
 - adjust all AddToCallendar settings, style, position and options
 - add logic to hide this button when group is cancelled
+- apply color schema
+- wrote a script for Google Spreadsheet for faster update the columns
+- add and edit information to database

 ### Future Development
 - more layout improvements